khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

 - As you will see in a moment, each Application Load Balancer allows you to define up to 10 URL-based rules to route requests to target groups.
 Over time, we plan to give you access to other routing methods.

-## 72. ALT

-* x-forward-for

-## 73. ALB demo

-* Create target group
-* Practice load balancer

-## 74

-* Only allow access from ALB
-* Define condition rule

-## 78

-* Sticky cooki

-## 79 Cross zone Load Balancing

-## 81 SSL Hand on

-Add listener
 ## Private_Link
 - Simplifies the security of data shared with cloud-based applications by eliminating the exposure of data to the public Internet.
 - Provides private connectivity between VPCs, AWS services, and on-premises applications, securely on the Amazon network.
-Private Link is a distractor in this question.
+- Private Link is utilized to create a private connection between an application that is fronted by an NLB in an account, and an Elastic Network Interface (ENI) in another account, without the need of VPC peering, and allowing the connections between the two to remain within the AWS network.
 - Private Link is leveraged to create a private connection between an application that is fronted by an NLB in an account, and ENI in another account, without the need of VPC peering and allowing the connections between the two to remain within the AWS network.

 ## AWS_Config